 If you are not happy with your care you may file a complaint (grievance).
 A complaint is also known as a grievance.
 You may file a complaint (grievance) against a service provider or against Arizona Complete Health-Complete Care Plan.
+You may also file a complaint (grievance), appeal or request a hearing about any Crisis services you may have received through Arizona Complete Health-Complete Care Plan's Regional Behavioral Health Authority (RBHA).
 Examples of complaints (grievances) include delays in services and dissatisfaction with the quality of care or quality of service you received.

 You may also file a complaint (grievance) if you received a Notice of Adverse Benefit Determination that you do not understand or is not correct.
+If Arizona Complete Health-

-If Arizona Complete Health-Complete Care Plan does not resolve your concern about the Notice, you may also contact AHCCCS Medical Management at MedicalManagement@azahcccs.gov.
+Complete Care Plan does not resolve your concern about the Notice, you may also contact AHCCCS Medical Management at MedicalManagement@azahcccs.gov.